danilogit/configfy/README.md

         stats uri /monitor
 ```

-and use an JSON file to pass our values
+and use an JSON file `haproxy.yml`to pass our values

 ```yaml
    servers: